hangelwen/miR-PREFeR/README.md

 If you do not have `git` on your system, simply go to <https://github.com/hangelwen/miR-PREFeR/releases>, download the zip file or the tar.gz file of the latest version.

-**The miR-PREFeR pipeline is still in active development, to be enable to use the newest features from the pipeline, it's better to check the  <https://github.com/hangelwen/miR-PREFeR> page and obtain the newest version.**
+**The miR-PREFeR pipeline is still under active development, to use the newest features from the pipeline, check <https://github.com/hangelwen/miR-PREFeR> and obtain the newest version.**

 ## 3. Test the pipeline. ##